bebauer/webflux-handler-dsl/docs/directives/parameters/README.md

 ### Nullable Parameters

-Query parameters can also be defined as nullable, if using Kotlin nullable types if preferred to Arrow's Option.
+Query parameters can also be defined as nullable, if using Kotlin nullable types is preferred to Arrow's Option.
 To do this use the `nullable` extension property.

 ```kotlin